Hey, Otis, it wasn’t always about you.

 As we progressed down the road, we enjoyed the transition from richly foliated tundra to the Valley of Ten Thousand Smokes, from which all plant life appeared to be stripped clean.

-The tour is always led by a Katmai Park Ranger, and our guide was Ranger Tandy.
-She acknowledged that most visitors come to Katmai because of the bears, but her enthusiasm for the park’s geological wonders was infectious, and she made us appreciate the fact that we had taken a day away bear watching to visit the valley.
-She provided an excellent overview of Novarupta and made it clear that it’s a special place.
+The tour is always led by a Katmai Park Ranger, and our guide was Ranger Tandi.
+She provided an excellent overview of Novarupta and made it clear that this valley is a special place.
+She acknowledged that most visitors come to Katmai because of the bears, but her enthusiasm for the park’s geological wonders was infectious, and we were glad that we’d taken a day away from bear watching to visit the valley.

 The road ended at the Robert F. Griggs Visitor Center.
 We had lunch and then opted to do the ranger-led hike down to the Valley floor.
-At 3.4 miles round trip and 800-foot elevation gain, it was moderately strenuous but totally worth it.
+At 3.4 miles round trip and an elevation gain of 800 feet, it was moderately strenuous but totally worth it.

 Should you do the tour?